josbiz/josbiz/README.md

 - 👋 I’m BON
 - 🌮 I'm from MEXICO
 - 👀 I’m interested in developing Apps and create WEB sites
-- 🌱 I’m currently learning C and JavaScript
+- 🌱 I’m currently learning C, JavaScript and Python
 - ✒️ I like to make drawings and other type of art

 <!---